cberes/monte-hall-js/README.md

 On the other hand, retaining the original choice will win you the grand prize only if you chose it initially.
-This happens in 1 of 3 scenarios, which yiels 1/3 odds of winning.
+This happens in 1 of 3 scenarios, which yields 1/3 odds of winning.